DeSevilla/soundproof/README.md

+# Intro

-Soundproof transforms formalized mathematical proofs (or propositions) into music, with a particular focus on Girard's Paradox.
+Soundproof transforms formalized mathematical proofs (or propositions) into music, with the goal of producing a piece based on Girard's Paradox.
 The audio synthesis is built with
 [FunDSP](https://github.com/SamiPerttu/fundsp).
 The mathematical proofs are constructed in a custom Rust implementation of [LambdaPi](https://www.andres-loeh.de/LambdaPi/) (originally in Haskell);
 [Ilya Klyuchnikov's version](https://github.com/ilya-klyuchnikov/lambdapi) was a particular model.
 Artistic influences include Iannis Xenakis, Catherine Hennix, Henry Flynt, Drexciya, Perturbator, Sun Ra, Karlheinz Stockhausen, and Odz Manouk.

+# Output

 The canonical output is available for free download on [Bandcamp](https://isdra.bandcamp.com/album/girards-paradox).
 A screen recording of the live version is on [Youtube](https://www.youtube.com/watch?v=Fu4yqLvZQOI).

 I gave a demo of this project, and a live performance of its output, at [the FARM workshop at ICFP/SPLASH 2025](https://2025.splashcon.org/track/splash-2025-farm).
 The paper can be found [in the FARM proceedings here](https://dl.acm.org/doi/10.1145/3759162.3759644), and a recording of the talk is available [on the ACM SIGPLAN YouTube channel here](https://www.youtube.com/live/F_7S90vFEsE?t=2015s).
 Video of the FARM performance should be available eventually.

+# How It Works

 The [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) is a formal system for computability, built around the concept of functions.
 Adding type systems to lambda calculi allows them to [represent logical